ReFIT: Relevance Feedback from a Reranker during Inference: Results

-\subsection{Results}
+We use Contriever \cite{izacard2021unsupervised} as the underlying retriever (unless otherwise mentioned), which has been pre-trained with an unsupervised contrastive learning objective on a large-scale collection of Wikipedia and CCNet documents.
+Contriever is a SOTA dual-encoder retriever that outperforms traditional term-matching methods, BM25 and recent dense approaches e.g. DPR \cite{karpukhin2020dense}, ANCE \cite{xiong2020approximate} and ColBERT \cite{khattab2020colbert}.
+For retrieval in both English and other languages, we use the publicly available version of Contriever, fine-tuned on MS MARCO \cite{nguyen2016ms}.
+Our English\footnote{\href{https://huggingface.co/cross-encoder/ms-marco-MiniLM-L-6-v2}{cross-encoder/ms-marco-MiniLM-L-6-v2}} and multilingual\footnote{\href{https://huggingface.co/cross-encoder/mmarco-mMiniLMv2-L12-H384-v1}{cross-encoder/mmarco-mMiniLMv2-L12-H384-v1}} rerankers are based on sentence transformers.

+\section{Results}

-\subsubsection{English Retrieval in Multiple Domains}
+\subsection{English Retrieval in Multiple Domains}

 We evaluate English retrieval performance on the BEIR benchmark \cite{thakur2021beir}, comprising training and in-domain test instances from MS MARCO and out-of-domain evaluation data from a number of scientific, biomedical, financial, and Wikipedia-based retrieval datasets\footnote{We omit some datasets due to license \& versioning issues.}.
-Table \ref{tab:beir_nums} summarizes Recall@100 results on this benchmark for different models, all trained on MS MARCO.

-First, the results confirm that Contriever outperforms all prior retrieval methods---BM25, ANCE and ColBERT---justifying its selection as our underlying dual-encoder retrieval model.
-Next, as expected, \textit{Re-rank} consistently improves Recall@100 by retrieving and re-ranking $K$=125 passages.

-Our proposed method, which involves re-ranking $K$=100 passages and then distilling the re-ranker's output distribution into a new query vector for a second-stage retrieval, consistently outperforms all retrieval-only and R\&R baselines, with significant gains on most datasets within the benchmark.
+Firstly, we compare our inference-time distillation approach against a training-time distillation method.
+We use RocketQAv1~\cite{qu-etal-2021-rocketqa} as the underlying retrieval model and RocketQAv2~\cite{ren-etal-2021-rocketqav2} as the retriever distilled at training time from the cross-encoder.
+We also compare with a \textit{Rerank} (K=125) baseline, which improves Recall@100 by reranking the top 125 passages (retrieved by RocketQAv1).
+Moreover, we also demonstrate the effectiveness of \textsc{ReFIT} with a different underlying retrieval model, in this case, Contriever.
+We refer to Appendix \S{\ref{sec:other_prf}} for discussion on experiments with other PRF baselines.

+Table \ref{tab:beir_nums} shows Recall@100 results on the BEIR benchmark.
+Firstly, we see that \textsc{ReFIT} consistently outperforms all baselines.
+Next, RocketQAv2 shows improvement over RocketQAv1 on MS MARCO, which is the dataset used for training-time distillation of RocketQAv2.
+However, RocketQAv2's performance degrades on out-of-domain datasets from the BEIR benchmark.
+This is unsurprising\footnote{As a sanity check, we verified our reproduction of RocketQAv2 by comparing with other works (Table \ref{tab:rocketqa_sanity} in appendix)}, since the training-time distillation approach is limited to the bi-encoder seeing the cross-encoder’s relevance labels only in the source domain, i.e. the domain used for training (MS MARCO in this case).
+As a result, the training-time distillation approach may not generalize well to unseen domains (BEIR in this case).
+In contrast, \textsc{ReFIT} offers the key advantage of learning from target-domain pseudo labels provided by the reranker \textit{at inference}, which yields improved out-of-domain generalization.

-\subsubsection{Retrieval in More Languages}
+\subsection{Retrieval in More Languages}